keywordsalad/thisfieldwas.green/site/_posts/2022-03-15-embracing-nondeterminism-part-1.md

 ```
 :::

-Instances of the `Functor` typeclass simply implement this trait and make themselves available implicitly:
+Instances of the `Functor` typeclass implement this trait and make themselves available implicitly:

 :::{.numberLines}
 ```scala